joaoluisro/joaoluisro.github.io/_posts/2019-12-19-recursion.md

 tags: [induction, recursion, algorithms]
 comments: true
 ---

-As a computer science student, you'll often hear the words recursion or recurrence when talking about functions that "call themselves", most likely in a algorithms course.
+As a computer science student, you'll often hear the words recursion or recurrence to label functions that "call themselves", most likely in a algorithms course.
 When i first got in contact with recursion, it was for implementing the factorial function in a non-iterative way.

 So changing this :